gregnz/stocks/NTNX.md

 This comes from the company’s recent acquisition of Netsil.

-I don't really get what it does.
-But my best guess is that it extends Prism to allow application level security and firewall specification at a 'higher than app level, lower than perimeter (ie datacenter) level'.
+My best guess into Flow is that it extends Prism to allow application level security and firewall specification at a 'higher than app level, lower than perimeter (ie datacenter) level'.
 For example, in AWS you can specify security groups inside your cloud.
 Each security group is essentially a firewall, and has different ports allowed access.

 On reflection, I believe Flow is really starting to move into the AWS/Security group space.
 They seem to be building out AWS type capability across the low-level components of datacenter and application deployment.
 What I mean by that is the blocks that you need in order to get applications to run.
 They don't package up databases etc. as AWS does, but focus on the server management and security side of things.